 POP!
-There is something just so magical about bubbles and my girls LOVE anything bubbles so when Immy came home from school recently declaring the bubble painting they’d enjoyed that day was the most awesome activity ever, we just had to give it a go!
+There is something just so magical about bubbles and my girls absolutely LOVE anything to do with bubbles, so when Immy came home from school recently declaring the bubble painting they’d enjoyed that day was the most awesome activity ever, we just had to give it a go!

-It really is so simple, we used just two ingredients – bubble mixture and food colouring – and my girls made painting after painting and stayed engaged and busy creating for a very long time.
+It really is so simple, we used just two ingredients – bubble mixture and liquid food colouring – and my girls made painting after painting, and stayed engaged and busy creating for a very long time.

 Bubble Painting with Bubble Blowers

 - Bubble mixture – we used a commercial mix from a bubble blowing set (similar to this one)

 - Cups and/or trays to dip your wands into

 Simply tip a little bubble mixture into each tray or cup – one for each colour, and then add a little food colouring to each tray and stir gently – you don’t want to make too many bubbles in your cup because the bubbles don’t work so well when the mixture is all bubbly.
 We used red, blue, yellow and pink.

 Then it’s time to blow bubbles!
 All over your paper.